 Soak and Cook the Gram dal, then Grind the Gram and Coconut.

 Once thats done, add 2 tablespoon of ghee to the vessel and heat it up.
+Add the ground channa dal and coconut first and start mixing them.

 Once its mixed properly add sugar.